 This procedure requires expert skills and vast resources, so it is only available at select hospitals across the country.
 We are the only heart center in the region offering this advanced technology.

-Atrial fibrillation is a one of the most common types of irregular heartbeats that patients diagnofsed with arrhythmias experience.
-In people who have atrial fibrillation there is an increased risk of developing blood clots, because the atrium does not contract correctly.
+AFib is a one of the most common types of irregular heartbeats patients diagnosed with arrhythmias experience.
+Patients with atrial fibrillation have an increased risk of developing blood clots because the atrium does not contract correctly.
 These blood clots can travel from the heart to the brain and cause significant stroke.
-Often characterized by a “racing” or rapid heart beat, the National Stroke Association estimates that the condition increases a person’s risk of stroke by 500 percent.

 Most people are placed on Coumadin, Pradaxa, Xarelto or another type of blood thinner medication to help thin the blood and prevent clotting.
-However, some people are not able to tolerate these thinners and have complications that prevent them from managing the stroke risk medicinally.
-Traditionally, these people mafy have had to try a surgical option.
+Some people are not able to tolerate these thinners.
+These people may have only had surgical options in the past.

 About the Lariat Procedure